skywarpy/NPHC-assessment/README.md

 Do step 1 first to populate the database.
 Use Postman to POST the file "CSVTest_Identical.csv" using the key "file" to http://localhost:8080/users/upload.
 It should return HTTP Status 200 with the response *"message": "Success but no data updated"*.

-### 3. Uploading a CSV file with comments the database:
+### 3. Uploading a CSV file with comments to the database:
 Use Postman to POST the file "CSVTest_commentedline.csv" using the key "file" to http://localhost:8080/users/upload.
 If you have done step 1, it should return HTTP Status 200 with the response *"message": "Success but no data updated"*.
 Else, it will return HTTP Status 201 with the response *"message": "Data has been successfully updated using CSVTest_UploadWithEmptyDatabase.csv"*.

-### 4. Uploading a CSV file with an invalid salary in the database:
+### 4. Uploading a CSV file with an invalid salary to the database:
 Use Postman to POST the file "CSVTest_NegativeSalary.csv" using the key "file" to http://localhost:8080/users/upload.
 It should return HTTP Status 400 with the response *"message": "Invalid salary"*.

-### 5. Uploading a CSV file with an invalid date format in the database:
+### 5. Uploading a CSV file with an invalid date format to the database:
 Use Postman to POST the file "CSVTest_WrongDateFormat.csv" using the key "file" to http://localhost:8080/users/upload.
 It should return HTTP Status 400 with the response *"message": "Invalid Date"*.

+### 6. Uploading a CSV file that contains duplicate IDs to the database:
+Use Postman to POST the file "CSVTest_duplicateIDs.csv" using the key "file" to http://localhost:8080/users/upload.
+It should return HTTP Status 400 with the response *"message": "Duplicate IDs in CSV"*.

 ## Design choices